alexbosworth/ln-service/README.md

 Call this iteratively after failed route attempts to get new routes

 Requires `info:read` permission

-Do not use this method on LND 0.8.2 and below

     {
       [cltv_delta]: <Final CLTV Delta Number>